Causal Holography of Traversing Flows: Introduction

-In other words, the causality map $C_v$ allows for a reconstruction of the pair $(X, \mathcal F(v))$ up to a $\mathsf{PD}$-homeomorphism (respectively, up to a diffeomorphism).
-So the smooth topology of $X$ and the unparametrized $v$-flow dynamics are \emph{rigid} for the given ``boundary conditions" $C_v: \d_1^+X(v) \to \d_1^-X(v)$.
+In other words, for a traversing and boundary generic $v$, the causality map $C_v$ allows for a reconstruction of the pair $(X, \mathcal F(v))$, up to a homeomorphism (Corollary \ref{cor3.9}).
+So the topology of $X$ and the unparametrized $v$-flow dynamics are \emph{topologically rigid} for the given ``boundary conditions" $C_v: \d_1^+X(v) \to \d_1^-X(v)$.
+In many cases (perhaps, allways), the reconstruction of $(X, \mathcal F(v))$ is possible up to a smooth diffeomorphism.

+Theorem \ref{th3.HOLO} leads to a novel representation, described in Theorem \ref{th3.4}, of smooth $(n+1)$-manifolds $X$ with spherical boundary.
+The representation is based on a map $C_v: D^n_+ \to D^n_-$ from one $n$-dimensional ball to another, $n \geq 2$, and captures the topological type of $X$.

-This topological rigidity has a number of implication for general dynamical systems\footnote{which are not necessarily of the gradient type} (see Theorem \ref{th4.3}, Corollary \ref{cor4.3} and Corollary \ref{cor4.4}).
-We summarize them in the \emph{Holographic Causality Principle}.
-Vaguely, it states that the \emph{causality relation} on a generic event horizon in the space-time space of a given dynamic system determines the compact portion of the event space, bounded by the event horizon, and the evolution of the system in it, up to a diffeomorphism of that portion.
+This topological rigidity has a number of implications for general dynamical systems (which are not necessarily of the gradient type).
+We summarize them in Theorem \ref{th3.6}, {\sf The Causal Holography Principle}.
+Vaguely, it states that the {\sf causality relation} on a generic event horizon $H$ in the space-time space of a given dynamical system determines the compact portion $X$ of the event space, bounded by $H$, and the evolution of the system in $X$, up to a homeomorphism of $X$ which is the identity on $H$.

-In Section 5, we apply the Holographic Causality Principle to geodesic flows on the spaces $SM$ of unit tangent vectors on compact Riemannian manifolds $M$ with boundary (see Theorem \ref{th5.2} and Corollary \ref{cor5.5}).
+{\sf In Section 5}, we sketch some applications of the Holographic Causality Theorem \ref{th3.HOLO} to geodesic flows on compact Riemannian manifolds with boundary (Theorem \ref{th4.1}).
+They revolve around some classical inverse scattering problems and geodesic billiards, as described in \cite{K6} and \cite{K9}.

-This application is intimately linked to the classical \emph{inverse scattering problems}.
-Let us briefly explain what we mean here by the scattering data.
-Given a compact Riemannian manifold $M$ with boundary, for each geodesic curve $\g \subset M$ which enters $M$ through a point $m \in \d M$ in the direction of a unitary tangent vector $u \in T_m(M)$, we register the exit point $m' \in \d M$ and the exit direction, given by a unitary tangent vector $u' \in T_{m'}(M)$ at $m'$.
-The correspondence $\{(m, v) \Rightarrow (m', v')\}_{(m, v)}$ is what we call ``the scattering data".

-We strive to restore $M$ and the metric $g$ on it from the geodesic scattering data (this resembles the problem of reconstructing the mass distribution from the gravitational lensing).
-Moving towards this goal, we introduce certain class of metrics $g$ which we call \emph{geodesically traversally generic} (see Definition \ref{def5.1} and Definition \ref{def5.2}).
-We speculate that the space of such metrics $\mathcal {GG}(M)$ is open and \emph{nonempty} for any $M$, and prove that it is indeed open (see Theorem \ref{th5.1}).

-Furthermore, in Theorem \ref{th5.2}, we prove that if a metric $g \in \mathcal {GG}(M)$, then the geodesic flow $v^g$ on $SM$ is \emph{topologically rigid} for the corresponding scattering data.
-For general pairs $(M, g)$, one should take these results with a grain of salt, since we do not know that $\mathcal {GG}(M) \neq \emptyset$ for any given $M$.
-We do however exhibit a rich gallery $\mathcal {G}(M) \supset \mathcal {GG}(M)$ of so called \emph{gradient type} metrics (see Definition \ref{def5.1}), and we do have nontrivial examples of the desired metrics $g \in \mathcal {GG}(M)$.
-For instance, if the boundary $\d M$ is concave in $g \in \mathcal {G}(M)$, then $g$ is geodesically traversally generic.